UCE results; Joy and tears in same home

 There was a sense of mixed emotions in the home of Hajj Sulaiman Kafeero in Kitende, Wakiso district.
-His son Azharu Kafeero, 16, was sobbing profusely after getting his results.
+His son Azharu Kafeero, mind 16, was sobbing profusely after getting his results.
 But his mother Mariam Kafeero was overjoyed by her son’s record-breaking performance.

 To Azharu’s mother, scoring 15 points from eight subjects, including outstanding performances in sciences, was a source of pride and worthy of celebration.
 But Azharu had targeted 12 points.
 In fact, Azharu had achieved distinction one from three of the toughest subjects; Mathematics, Physics and Technical Drawing.